Robin Kundis Craig

 William H. Leary Professor of Law

 After earning a Ph.D. at U.C.
-Santa Barbara in English literature, Robin Craig attended the Lewis & Clark School of Law in Portland, Oregon.
-There, she worked for the Natural Resources Section, General Counsel Division, of the Oregon Department of Justice, which allowed her to work on a variety of environmental law issues, from Clean Water Act work to CERCLA cleanups to salmon and tribal issues to the intersection of state tax law and environmental law.
-After graduation, she stayed in Portland to clerk for two years for U.S. District Judge Robert Jones
+Santa Barbara in English literature, Robin Craig attended the Lewis & Clark School of Law in Portland, Oregon, from which she graduated summa cum laude and first in her class.
+While in law school, she worked for the Natural Resources Section, General Counsel Division, of the Oregon Department of Justice, which allowed her to work on a variety of environmental law issues, from Clean Water Act litigation to CERCLA cleanups to salmon and tribal issues to the intersection of state tax law and environmental law.
+After graduation, she stayed in Portland to clerk for two years for U.S. District Judge Robert E. Jones.

-Craig previously taught at the Lewis & Clark School of Law, Western New England College School of Law in Springfield, Massachusetts, Indiana University-Indianapolis School of Law, and the Florida State University School of Law.
+Craig previously taught at the Lewis & Clark School of Law; Western New England College School of Law in Springfield, Massachusetts; Indiana University-Indianapolis School of Law; and the Florida State University College of Law in Tallahassee, Florida.
 Her areas of professional expertise include Property, Environmental Law, Ocean & Coastal Law, Administrative Law, Water Law, Toxic Torts, and Civil Procedure.

 At the College of Law, Craig teaches Property to first-year students and Environmental Law, Water Law, Ocean & Coastal Law, and Toxic Torts to upper-division students.
 She participates in many of the Stegner Center's activities and events.

-Craig's research focuses on "all things water," especially the impact of climate change on freshwater resources and the oceans and the intersection of water and energy law; she also has written several articles and book chapters on constitutional environmental law, administrative law, and statutory interpretation.
-She is the author or co-author of four books--Comparative Ocean Governance: Place-Based Protections in an Era of Climate Change (2012), Environmental Law in Context (3rd ed.
-2012), Toxic and Environmental Torts (2010), and The Clean Water Act and the Constitution (2nd ed.
-2009) -- and is currently working on a new water law textbook, Modern Water Law, with Professors Bob Adler and Noah Hall, due out in late 2013.
+Craig's research focuses on "all things water," especially the impact of climate change on freshwater resources and the oceans and the intersection of water and energy law.
+She also has written several articles and book chapters on constitutional environmental law, administrative law, and statutory interpretation.
+She is the author or co-author of five books: Modern Water Law: Private Property, Public Rights, and Environmental Protection (2013, with Robert W. Adler and Noah D. Hall); Comparative Ocean Governance: Place-Based Protections in an Era of Climate Change (2012), Environmental Law in Context (3rd ed.
+2011), Toxic and Environmental Torts (2010, with Michael D. Green, Andrew R. Klein, and Joseph Sanders), and The Clean Water Act and the Constitution (2nd ed.
+2009).
 Her publications also include over 50 law review articles and book chapters.

-Craig has served on three successive National Research Council committees on the Clean Water Act and the Mississippi River and currently works as a research consultant to the Environmental Defense Fund.
-She is active in the American Bar Association's Section on Environment, Energy, and Resources, where she is currently serving on the Executive Council and helping to plan the 2013 Annual Water Law Conference.
+Craig served on three successive National Research Council committees on the Clean Water Act and the Mississippi River and as a consultant to the Environmental Defense Fund, to the State of Victoria, Australia, and to the Council on Environmental Cooperation in Montreal, Quebec.
+She is also active in the American Bar Association's Section on Environment, Energy, and Resources, where she just completed a three-year term on the Executive Council and where she currently serves as Co-Chair of the Water Resource Committee, on the Planning Committee for the 43rd Annual Spring Conference on Environmental Law, as Vice Chair for the 2014 Water Law Conference, and as the designated Chair of the 2015 Water Law Conference.

 Modern Water Law: Private Property, Public Rights, and Environmental Protection (Noah D. Hall and Robert Alder, Foundation Press: forthcoming 2013)